 - We advise you to exercise normal safety precautions in Japan.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Every year a number of people are injured or killed during the winter months in snow-related accidents in Japan (see under Additional information).

 - Japan is subject to earthquakes, tsunamis, typhoons and volcanic activity.
 The Japan Meteorological Agency provides up to date information in English on these issues.
-Also see Additional information: Natural disasters, severe weather and climate for information.
+See Additional information.

 - The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) assesses that the radiation levels in most parts of Japan, including Tokyo, are within the normal range of variation of background radiation.
-See under Local travel for more information.
+See Local travel section.